alphagov-mirror/govuk-frontend/docs/contributing/testing.md

 ## 4. Run our automated tests

-Run `npm start` on the command line to run our automated tests.
+In your project folder, run `npm start` to run our automated tests.

-If a test fails, you should check your code for any errors, and fix any tests you need to.
+If a test fails, you should check your code for any errors, then fix any tests you need to.

 ## 5. Write new tests

-You should write new tests if you’ve done one of the following:
+You should write new tests if you’ve done any of the following:

 - created a new component
 - changed or added to a component’s JavaScript code